 How do I find corporate funders?

 To find corporate funders and details about their giving, use Foundation Directory, our searchable database of grantmakers.
-You can subscribe, or visit our Funding Information Network locations to use the resources for free.
-For more help with corporate fundraising, Candid Learning’s Introduction to Corporate Giving online training is a great place to start.. .
+You can subscribe, or visit a Candid Community partner near you to use the resources for free.
+For more help with corporate fundraising, Candid Learning’s Introduction to Corporate Giving online training is a great place to start.